asheghi/NeoBase/packages/docs/src/pages/docs/clients/javascript/install.md

 const Todos = client.Collection('collection-name');
 ```

-5.you create, read, update and data through each Collection object.
+5.you can create, read, update and delete data through each Collection object.

-## APIs
-### FIND
-fetch documents of each collection.